6 The Modern Synthesis

 Gene Flow

 Gene flow, also called admixture or migration (in reference to people), is the “movement of genetic material within and between populations” (Welsch et.al.
 2017: 72).
-For humans, gene flow generally occurs when people move from one location to another; however, in the modern world it is not out of the realm of possibility that someone’s genetic material could move with the actual human being leaving their hometown.
+For humans, gene flow generally occurs when people move from one location to another; however, in the modern world it is not out of the realm of possibility that someone’s genetic material could move without the actual human being leaving their hometown.
 It should also be noted that migration does not always result in gene flow.
 For gene flow to occur interbreeding must happen.
 Human populations have exchanged genetic materials for millennia, helping to explain why there is only one human species.

 Gene flow effects evolution in a couple of important ways (Evolution 101, 2015):